 When I started dating my (now) husband just over 15 years ago, I was a Grade 12 student with a part-time job as a waitress, and he was an assistant teacher.
-(More on this interesting love story in the next blog!)
+(More on this interesting love story in this blog!)
 So as you can guess, our dates weren’t extravagant.
 We got seriously creative with our …budget dates without it ever feeling cheap.
 After a decade (++), I am still dating my husband and here are our top tips and ideas!

 “They” say you should regularly date your spouse.
 Sounds easy enough, right?